paddy-seismic/retreat/README.md

 The **RETREAT** package can be run in 3 modes:

-1. With a GUI interface, running in its own window
+1. With a GUI interface, running in its own window - this is the default mode.
-2. With a web interface, where the input and output is displayed in a browser
+2. With a web interface, where the input and output are displayed in a browser window
+3. (From the command line with no GUI or web interface)

 ### GUI window